aikubo/LinkingLines/README.md

 Before submitting your pull request please verify the following:

 1. Code is documented in [NumPy Docstring Style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html)
 2. Code is tested and passes test
     - To run the tests please go to "/tests" and run `poetry run pytest` or `pytest`
     - Add your test code to any file with the name `test`
     - More here on [pytest and testing practices](https://docs.pytest.org/en/8.0.x/)
 3. Open an issue and pull request
-4. After your pull request the code will be reviewed by maintainers.
+4. After your pull request the code will be reviewed by maintainer (namely @aikubo).
 5. After passing review and automated tests it will be added to the next release and published to pypi.